laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 ## Edge co-occurences in natural images

+{{< figure src="https://laurentperrinet.github.io/publication/perrinet-bednar-15/figure_chevrons.png" title="Edge co-occurrences can account for rapid categorization of natural versus animal images [[LP and Bednar, 2015]](https://laurentperrinet.github.io/publication/perrinet-bednar-15/)" height="420" >}}

+{{< speaker_note >}}

+The probability distribution function p(ψ,θ) represents the distribution of the different geometrical arrangements of edges’ angles, which we call a “chevron map”.
+We show here the histogram for non-animal natural images, illustrating the preference for co-linear edge configurations.
+For each chevron configuration, deeper and deeper red circles indicate configurations that are more and more likely with respect to a uniform prior, with an average maximum of about 3 times more likely, and deeper and deeper blue circles indicate configurations less likely than a flat prior (with a minimum of about 0.8 times as likely).
+Conveniently, this “chevron map” shows in one graph that non-animal natural images have on average a preference for co-linear and parallel edges, (the horizontal middle axis) and orthogonal angles (the top and bottom rows), along with a slight preference for co-circular configurations (for ψ =0 and ψ = ± 2 π, just above and below the central row).

+{{< /speaker_note >}}

+---

+## Edge co-occurences in natural images

 {{< figure src="https://laurentperrinet.github.io/publication/perrinet-bednar-15/figure_chevrons2.png" title="Edge co-occurrences can account for rapid categorization of natural versus animal images [[LP and Bednar, 2015]](https://laurentperrinet.github.io/publication/perrinet-bednar-15/)" height="420" >}}

 {{< speaker_note >}}

 Importantly, these statistics vary across image categories - for instance, animal images show enhanced co-circularity compared to generic natural scenes.
 This suggests the visual system must handle diverse statistical regularities rather than implementing a fixed association field pattern.